jmuehlig/perf-cpp/README.md

 cd perf-cpp

 /// 3) Generate the Makefile
-cmake .
+cmake . -B build -DBUILD_EXAMPLES=1

-/// 4) Build the library (only)
+/// 4) Build the library (only) into the build/ folder cmake --build build
-make

 /// 5) Build the examples (optional)
-/// Examples will be compiled to examples/bin/ make examples
+/// Examples will be compiled to build/examples/bin/ cmake --build build --target examples
 ```

 ---